 Non-Hodgkin lymphoma is a type of blood cancer.
-About 80 children of all ages develop non-Hodgkin lymphoma (NHL) in the UK each year.
-It is more common in boys than girls.
+It's more common in boys than girls.

 More children than ever are surviving childhood cancer.
 There are new and better drugs and treatments, and we can now also work to reduce the after-effects of having had cancer in the past.

-It is devastating to hear that your child has cancer, and at times it can feel overwhelming and there are many healthcare professionals and support organisations to help you through this difficult time.
+It's devastating to hear that your child has cancer.
+At times it can feel overwhelming and there are many healthcare professionals and support organisations to help you through this difficult time.